The best Amazon Black Friday deals to shop right now

-Amazon’s Black Friday 2023 deals have officially landed, and the retailer is offering plenty of notable early sales on tech devices, kitchen appliances, beauty items and more to kick off the holiday shopping season.
-Amazon joins major retailers like Walmart and Target in releasing steep Black Friday savings well ahead of the actual shopping event.
+Black Friday is finally here, and Amazon is offering plenty of notable sales on tech devices, fitness items, skin care essentials and more during the event.
+Amazon joins other major retailers like Walmart, Target and Best Buy in releasing steep Black Friday savings for the holiday shopping season.

-Unlike Prime Day and Prime Big Deal Days, which give Prime members exclusive deals, anyone can shop Amazon’s Black Friday deals (although the retailer does offer some exclusive invite-only deals for Prime members).
-Another thing to know: Prime members can sign up for a Prime Visa to earn 5% cash back on all purchases at Amazon, Amazon Fresh and Whole Foods, along with other perks — here’s what to know before you sign up, according to our money experts.
+Unlike Prime Day and Prime Big Deal Days, which give Prime members exclusive discounts, anyone can shop Black Friday deals on Amazon.
+Below, we compiled everything you need to know about Amazon's Black Friday sale and the best deals to shop now.

 All of our recommendations below are based on our previous coverage and reporting.
-We also included a handful of products we’ve tried ourselves.
+We also included a handful of products we’ve tried ourselves, including Select Wellness Award, Pet Award, Bed & Bath Award and Giftable Tech award winners.
 We’re running deals through price trackers like CamelCamelCamel to ensure each product is either at its lowest price ever or its lowest price in at least three months.

 Anker Nano Power Bank